sr-murthy/continuedfractions/docs/sources/continued-fractions.rst

    >>> cf.truncate(12, 4)
    >>> cf
    ContinuedFraction(13, 4)
-   >>> tuple(cf.elements)
+   >>> tuple(cf.coefficients)
    (3, 4)
-   >>> assert cf == ContinuedFraction.from_elements(3, 4)
+   >>> assert cf == ContinuedFraction.from_coefficients(3, 4)
    # True
    >>> id(cf)
    4921448896

 The result is an in-place modification of the existing instance, with the same object ID as before.
-All other attributes or properties will reflect the new values as determined by the complete sequence of elements formed by the truncation of the tail elements provided with :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.truncate`.
+All other attributes or properties will reflect the new values as determined by the complete sequence of coefficients formed by the truncation of the tail coefficients provided with :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.truncate`.

-A :py:class:`ValueError` is raised if the tail elements provided are invalid, e.g. not positive integers, or do not form a trailing segment of the existing tail.
+A :py:class:`ValueError` is raised if the tail coefficients provided are invalid, e.g. not positive integers, or do not form a contiguous trailing segment of the existing tail.

 .. code:: python

-   >>> cf = ContinuedFraction.from_elements(3, 4, 12, 4)
+   >>> cf = ContinuedFraction.from_coefficients(3, 4, 12, 4)
    >>> cf
    ContinuedFraction(649, 200)
    >>> cf.truncate(0, 4)
    ...
-   ValueError: The elements/coefficients to be truncated from the tail must form a trailing segment of the existing tail.
+   ValueError: The coefficients to be truncated from the tail must consist of positive integers and form a contiguous trailing segment of the tail.
    >>> cf.truncate(3, 4, 12, 4)
    ...
-   ValueError: The elements/coefficients to be truncated from the tail must form a trailing segment of the existing tail.
+   ValueError: The coefficients to be truncated from the tail must consist of positive integers and form a contiguous trailing segment of the tail.

 .. _continued-fractions.rational-operations: